 This article will help you prepare your spreadsheet before connecting to Geckoboard using our Spreadsheets data source.
-Geckoboard supports many types of spreadsheet file formats, from Google Sheets to Excel and OpenOffice Calc.
+Geckoboard supports many spreadsheet file formats, from Google Sheets to Excel and OpenOffice Calc.

 How Geckoboard connects to your spreadsheet

 Your dashboard widgets are tied directly to specific cells, so when data in those cells change, your widgets will update.
-This means that if you move columns or rows around, whatever ends up in the original location is what will be displayed.
+If you move columns or rows around, whatever ends up in the original location will be displayed.

 If you only need a subset of the data in your spreadsheet for your metrics, or if you want to run calculations on your metrics but don't want to edit the source spreadsheet, we recommend creating a new sheet and fetching just the required data for Geckoboard from the main sheet.